-Sage is an herb that has a sweet, yet savory flavor.
-Sage, botanically-known as Salvia officinalis, is native to the Mediterranean region.
-Sages botanical name comes from the Latin word "salvere," meaning "to be saved."
-Once prized for its medicinal value, the most popular use of sage these days is in stuffing for the Thanksgiving turkey.
-But, as you'll learn, sage is much too good to bring out only for your holiday dinner.
+Sage is an herb from the mint family that has a sweet, yet savory flavor.
+Botanically known as Salvia officinalis, it is native to the Mediterranean region.
+Sage's botanical name comes from the Latin word "salvere," meaning "to be saved."
+Once prized for its medicinal value, the most popular use of sage these days is in the stuffing for a holiday turkey.
+But sage is much too good to bring out only once a year.

-Sage can be used externally for your hair, skin, and nails.
-Used as a rinse, it said to improve texture and tone of hair, as well as leave a nice shine.
+In addition, sage can be used externally for your hair, skin, and nails.
+Used as a rinse, it is said to improve the texture and tone of hair, as well as leave a nice shine.
 Sage steeped in water can also be used as a facial toner that controls oily skin.
-Tea tree oil, basil oil, sage oil, and arrowroot has been found to help vent and treat fungal infection in toenails.
+Tea tree oil, basil oil, sage oil, and arrowroot have been found to help vent and treat fungal infection in toenails.

 Because of sage's nutritional benefits, it is an excellent herb to incorporate into everyday cooking.
 A tablespoon of sage has 43 percent of the daily recommended serving of vitamin K and is also an excellent source of fiber, vitamin A, folate, calcium, iron, magnesium, and manganese.
 It contains much higher doses than the recommended daily requirements of B vitamins such as folic acid, thiamin, pyridoxine, and riboflavin, as well as healthy amounts of vitamin C, vitamin E, thiamin, and copper.